 March: In March, spring starts, the snow melts, and the rising temperature starts turning brown grass to green.
 Do a once or twice high cut trimming in the month.
 Don’t overdo mowing as the grass needs time to strengthen its root more buried in the ground.

 April to May: As the temperature starts rising, the grass begins growing at a faster pace.
 Mow it weekly or once every ten days.

 June to August: The peak of the summer starts.
 Mow once or twice a week.
 If it’s dry and the grass grows too long, you can mow it three times a week.
 You can set the mowing height to be the one-third length of the grass blades.
 If it rains, wait for the ground to dry off before you mow.

 September to October: The autumn begins; you may need to lower your mowing schedule to once a week.
 You can also increase the mowing height as the growth has started slowing.

 November to December: You may have to mow once or twice in the whole month.
 The grass starts going dormant, and the growth rate stalls during the winter.

-Don't mow if the grass has frost or ground is freezing.
+Don’t mow if the grass has frost or the ground is freezing.
 Wait 24 hours for the temperature to rise before you start doing the final winter mowing schedule.

 What is the ideal grass mowing height?

 You should always know the grass variety and its average height in your yard.
-When you're ready to mow, never cut the grass more than the one-third length of grass in a single cutting.
+When you’re ready to mow, never cut the grass more than one-third the length of grass in a single cutting.

 Find out the suitable grass height in your yard and grow it one third above that height before you start mowing.